JasonP02/JasonP02.github.io/_projects/gearbox.md

 </div>

 ## Key Learnings
-• Gear design principles
+• Gear design principles.
-• Design space optimization
+• Design space optimization.
-• MATLAB automation
+• MATLAB automation.
-• Constraint-based design
+• Constraint-based design.

 ## Challenges & Solutions
 The main challenge was efficiently exploring the design space while meeting all geometric and loading constraints.
 This was solved by developing a MATLAB script to automate the process and identify viable design solutions.